mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multi-lb/index.md

 1. On the Define Load Balancer page:
     * Provide a name for your Classic Load Balancer.
-    * Select the VPC that your instances are part of.
+    * Select the VPC of which your instances are a part.

 1. Specify the following settings under Load Balancer Protocol:
     * Protocol: HTTP